The Hidden Subconscious Beliefs Quietly Shaping Your Life

 I’m Not Enough

-Perfectionism, burnout, overworking, comparison, and constantly feeling behind.
+Perfectionism, overworking, comparison, and constantly feeling like you are falling behind.

 I’m Too Much